Default base image

 galaxy-images GitHub repository.

 The current Galaxy default base image runs Ubuntu 14.04 LTS and comes with a set of packages pre-installed.
-Please note that package versions are not frozen and may be updated at any time.
+Please note that in theory the package versions are not frozen and may be updated at any time.
+However, in practice, we know that many of our users may implicitly rely on the (increasingly outdated) versions of packages in the default base image.
+As of now, we plan to continue our implicit policy of never upgrading the Ubuntu packages on the default base image.
+Users who want newer versions of these packages should create a custom base image instead.

 Packages useful as part of the build process: